willfleury/willfleury.github.io/_posts/machine-learning/2017-09-01-short-term-forceasting-lstm.md

     assert(mean_squared_error(
         features['wind_speed'][sequence_offset+row_split+horizon:],
         undiff_prediction[:-horizon,i]) < 1e-10)

 ```

 ### Build the LSTM Model

 Build the non stateful LSTM network.

 We apply regularisation via dropout between each layer in the network.
-This should help overfitting.
+This should help overfitting but we could also add L2 or L2 weight regularization to help also.
 The RMSProp optimizer is recommended when working with LSTMs.
 The only tunable property of this is the learning rate.
 Keras has some callbacks that allow for tuning of this as the training progresses (e.g. see [ReduceLROnPlateau](https://keras.io/callbacks/#reducelronplateau)).

 The first and last layers deserve a comment.
 The input_shape argument in the first layer specifies the number of input features which is X_train.shape[2].
 The last layer is the output layer (hence linear activation) and the size is equal to the number of time horizons we're predicting - y_train.shape[1].

+We're using a very simple model structure in this notebook with a small number of parameters in each layer.
+This means we should expect to see trends as opposed to capturing the finer details of the signal.
+With better and more abundant training data, we could look to use a bigger network with more regularization if necessary to capture higher level and more complext latent features of the signal.

 ```python